Mathematical Sciences - Bachelor of Science

 3 Credits Weekly (3-3-0)

 This course provides a breadth-first introductory treatment of concepts in computing science for students with little or no programming background.
 Topics include data representation and machine architecture; algorithms and their properties; the control constructs of sequence, selection, and repetition; functions; and the notions of data type and operations on data types in low-level and high-level programming languages.
 Students do introductory programming for a portion of the course.
-Note: Students with no previous computing experience should enrol in CMPT 101 instead of CMPT 103.
+Note: Students with no previous computing experience should enroll in CMPT 101 instead of CMPT 103.
 Credit cannot be obtained for CMPT 101 if credit has already been granted for CMPT 103.

 CMPT 103